Tranquillane/hello-world/README.md

 # hello-world
-New user coming through, ignore this.
+New user coming through, don't mind me.

 I like falafels, cheese, and ramen.
 Going to use this to hopefully be motivated and actually remember what I've learned in Java.